the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 Ludwig Göff, for providing many facts about wolverines and feedback on the model.

 Tresch, Ella Fox, Vivi, Kay Ohtie, and others in the Furry VRChat Creators telegram chat, for helping me with troubleshooting Blender and Unity.

+Nidonocu, for providing the OOBE window template for the unitypackage.

 ## Contact